sourcepirate/dummy/README.md

 ## Dummy

-An Experimental cli JSON mock server entirely dedicated for me to learn rust.
+An Experimental CLI JSON mock server entirely dedicated for me to learn rust.
 Serves any json through the traversal path.

 ## Installing

 Make sure cargo is installed on your machine.
+To install cargo, you may follow: https://www.rust-lang.org/en-US/other-installers.html

 ```
 cargo build